Contact Information

 Biography

 Before arriving at Duquesne, Jennifer spent a decade at Coastal Carolina University and the University of South Carolina teaching courses in history and Southern studies.
-However, she began her career as a public historian working in museum education, which taught her the art of crafting tours and developing public and educational programs.
-Most recently, Jennifer developed the semi-guided tour, trained and evaluated docents, and processed visitor evaluations for the reopening of the Woodrow Wilson Family Home (WWFH) as it transformed from an eighty-year-old presidential shrine into the nation's first museum of Reconstruction.
+However, Jennifer began her history career as a public historian working in museum education at a plantation.
+She learned the art of crafting tours and how to develop public and educational programs while nurturing her disdain for and interest in Moonlight and Magnolia tourism.
+In 2014, she developed the semi-guided tour, trained and evaluated docents, and processed visitor evaluations for the Museum of the Reconstruction Era in Columbia, SC of as it transformed the Woodrow Wilson Family Home (WWFH) from an eighty-year-old presidential shrine into the nation's first museum of Reconstruction.
 In 2015, the museum received South Carolina's Preservation Award for Tourism and the American Association of State and Local History's national merit award.

-Jennifer specializes in public history and the tensions involved in public history commemorations and interpretation.
-Her recent scholarship explores the ways in which Reconstruction history has been contested and commemorated in South Carolina.
-Her current project traces the rebirth of the WWFH as a modern historic house museum, using it, along with docent oral histories, as a lens to analyze inclusivity, white supremacy, and contested history in museums and other public spaces.
+She specializes in public history with expertise in museums, oral history, digital history, and the tensions involved in public history commemorations and interpretation.
+Her book Rebirth: Creating the Museum of the Reconstruction Era and the Future of the House Museum (University of South Carolina Press, 2025) traces the rebirth of the WWFH as a modern historic house museum, using it, along with docent oral histories, as a lens to analyze inclusivity, white supremacy, and contested history in museums and other public spaces.
+Rebirth considers how a dated and seemingly outmoded venue for interpretation, the historic house museum, can be reimagined for twenty-first-century audiences.
+She offers best practices for interpreting issues such as white supremacy and domestic political terrorism for public audiences.

 Education